 Keith concluded with:

-“Our executives met individual with the five managers that went through the training and it was a great experience for me.
+“Our executives met individually with the five managers that went through the training and it was a great experience for me.
 I was able to get to know them better and learn more about them and their culture.
-It was a great eye opener for me and I feel it really helped to solidify the team.’
+It was a great eye-opener for me and I feel it really helped to solidify the team.’